The Ed Psych Practice V.3.2

 - Consultants: hourly rates with Consultants (Psychologists, Occupational Therapists, Speech Therapists, Psychotherapists) will include face to face contact with clients, email & telephone consultations after the first face to face meeting, any visits to the school/home, discussions with school staff and relevant professionals as appropriate.
 Depending on the length of the case, there will be a report writing charge (minimum 3 hours) if requested and if appropriate.

 - A 48 hour notice is required if an hourly rate client wishes to cancel or reschedule an agreed appointment.
-This needs to be done either by leaving a voice message on the consultant’s mobile or office mobile (during office hours 9:30 – 5:00 pm) or via email.
+This needs to be done either by leaving a voice message on the office mobile (during office hours 9:30 – 5:00 pm) or via email.
 If Monday appointments need to be cancelled or rescheduled, the consultant needs to know by 4:00 pm on Thursday the previous week.
 If no such notification is received and a client fails to turn up for the session, the client will be charged for the duration of the booked session.
 There will be exceptional unforeseen circumstances where it is not possible to give advance notice and this will be dealt with on a case by case basis by The Ed Psych Practice.

 - Some assessments may be subject to a travel charge.
 This is for school and home consultations..
 Travel rates will be charged at half the hourly agreed consultant fee.